LGBTQ rights in Israel: Military service

 In 1993, the IDF formally opened the draft to all regardless of sexual orientation.
 In 1998, the IDF ceased to link sexual orientation to security clearances and rescinded a standing order that required commanding officers to report gay soldiers for evaluation.

 Openly gay, lesbian and bisexual soldiers serve without hindrance in all branches of the military.
 Discrimination against gay, lesbian and bisexual soldiers in recruitment, placement and promotion is prohibited in Israel.
 Harassment on the grounds of sexual orientation is also prohibited in the Israeli military.
 The military recognizes same-sex couples, including widows and widowers of the same sex.
 Soldiers are also allowed to participate in gay pride parades.
 The Israel Defense Forces currently does not consider gender dysphoria to be a disqualifying condition for service.
 Furthermore, the IDF considers certain transition-specific medical treatment (hormone replacement therapy and sex reassignment surgery) and counseling to be medically necessary for those diagnosed with transsexualism and thus pays for said treatments.
 The IDF also determines gender specific army regulations (length of service, which gender to be housed with, whether they are to wear a male or female uniform, etc.) on a case-by-case basis for its transgender soldiers.
-However, given that Israeli law makes it difficult for its transsexuals to begin transition until they reach 18, the draft age, and does not normally allow for sex reassignment surgery to be performed before the age of 21, so far the only person who underwent surgery while serving is Shachar Erez, the first openly transgender person to become an officer.
+However, given that Israeli law makes it difficult for transgender individuals to begin transition until they reach 18, the draft age, and does not normally allow for sex reassignment surgery to be performed before the age of 21, currently the only person who underwent surgery while serving is Shachar Erez, the first openly transgender person to become an officer.
 Furthermore, many draftees diagnosed with gender dysphoria can receive exemption from military service at their own request.
 Officially, the IDF policy does not prohibit intersex persons from service.